wendyju/QUT_Rerun/README.md

 1. Drag the WoZSim prefab, in Prefabs folder, into your scene hierarchy.
 This nested prefab contains everything you need for a quick start.
 Once this prefab is in your scene you can record and playback your hand tracked VR avatar.

-Old way (still works):
-1. Drag all three prefabs in the Prefabs/Main folder into your scene hierarchy
-    1. You must remove any existing OVRCameraRig, the WoZSim prefab will replace this
-2. Set the WoZSimOVRCameraRig as the Rig Source reference in the WoZSimManager inspector

-You should now be able to record and play using the controls as indicated on the screen.

 For recording additional objects in your scene, follow UR's user guide and documentation.

 # References